0xSero/partisia-docs/docs/smart-contracts/integration/mpc-20-token-contract.md

 ## Version 2

 This new version makes use of Avl Trees to store balances.
 This allows the contract to store many more balances with reduced gas cost.
-The only difference from version 1 is that the type of balances is switched to an AvlTreeMap.

 A contract is detected as a valid Token V2 Contract if:
 The following actions exists where names and types match exactly: